programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ## Text Enrichment with spaCy
 ### Creating Doc Objects
-To use spaCy, the first step is to load the NLP pipeline which will be used to perform tokenization, part-of-speech tagging, and other text enrichment tasks.
-A wide range of pre-trained pipelines are available ([see the full list here](https://perma.cc/UK2P-ZNM4)), and they vary based on size and language.
+To use spaCy, the first step is to load one of spaCy's Trained Models and Pipelines which will be used to perform tokenization, part-of-speech tagging, and other text enrichment tasks.
+A wide range of options are available ([see the full list here](https://perma.cc/UK2P-ZNM4)), and they vary based on size and language.

-Again, we'll use `en_core_web_sm`, the small English model which has been trained on written web texts.
-This model may not perform as accurately as the model trained on medium and large English language models, but it will deliver results most efficiently.
-Once we've loaded the model, we can check what functions it performs; `parser`, `tagger`, `lemmatizer`, and `ner`, should be among those listed.
+We'll use `en_core_web_sm`, which has been trained on written web texts.
+It may not perform as accurately as the those trained on medium and large English language models, but it will deliver results most efficiently.
+Once we've loaded `en_core_web_sm`, we can check what actions it performs; `parser`, `tagger`, `lemmatizer`, and `ner`, should be among those listed.

 ```
 nlp = spacy.load('en_core_web_sm')